-That could put downward pressure on prices in the short term, but the move to unleash stored oil is viewed by analysts as a first step towards rebalancing global markets after a period of oversupply.
+That could put downward pressure on prices in the short term, but the move to unleash stored oil is viewed by analysts as a first step toward rebalancing global markets after a period of oversupply.

 The fast flow of capital into front-month contracts will make it uneconomical for traders to store physical barrels, said Michael Tran, director of energy strategy at RBC Capital Markets.

 "The unintended consequence" of the trading shift, he added, "is helping OPEC in its objective to draw barrels from storage."

 It's not clear exactly how much money is managed by firms that benchmark off the indices, but exchange-traded funds linked to them, such as the iShares S&P GSCI Commodity-Indexed Trust (GSG), have more than $1.1 billion in assets, according to ETF Securities LLC.